-- Notice means that an employee, student, parent/guardian, or third-party informs the Title IX Coordinator or other Official with Authority of the alleged occurrence of harassing, discriminatory, and/or retaliatory conduct. - Official with Authority (OWA) means any school employee. - Parties include the Complainant(s) and Respondent(s), collectively. - Guadalupe means a K-12 education program that receives federal funding. - Remedies are applied following a Resolution to the Complainant and/or the community to address safety, prevent recurrence, and restore access to the school's educational program. - Respondent means an individual who has been reported as having engaged in conduct that could constitute sexual harassment or retaliation under this Policy. - Resolution means the result of an informal or Formal Grievance Process. - Sanction means a consequence imposed by Guadalupe on a Respondent who is found to have violated this policy. - Sexual Harassment is the umbrella category including the offenses of sexual harassment, sexual assault, stalking, dating violence, and domestic violence.
+- Official with Authority (OWA) means any school employee. - Parties include the Complainant(s) and Respondent(s), collectively. - Guadalupe means a K-12 education program that receives federal funding. - Remedies are applied following a Resolution to the Complainant and/or the community to address safety, prevent recurrence, and restore access to the school's educational program. - Respondent means an individual who has been reported as having engaged in conduct that could constitute sexual harassment or retaliation under this Policy. - Resolution means the result of an informal or Formal Grievance Process. - Sanction means a consequence imposed by Guadalupe on a Respondent who is found to have violated this policy. - Sexual Harassment is the umbrella category including the offenses of sexual harassment, sexual assault, stalking, dating violence, and domestic violence.
 See Section 16., for greater detail. - Title IX Coordinator is the official(s) designated by Guadalupe to ensure compliance with Title IX and Guadalupe's Title IX program.
 References to the Title IX Coordinator throughout this policy may also include a designee of the Title IX Coordinator for specific tasks. - Title IX Team refers to the Title IX Coordinator, investigator, decision maker, and any member of the Grievance Process Pool.